Sreedhar1111/Sreedhar1111/README.md

-Hey, guys I pretty much used the WikipediaAPI to get the top 100 searches on wikipedia and turned them into a graph that shows how many views they get.
+Hey, guys I pretty much used the WikipediaAPI which I set up using links which needed me to use parse URl and request URL to get the top 100 searches on wikipedia and then I turned them into a graph that shows how many views they get.
 I then used matplotlib.pyplot for the graph.

 To be honest it took me a while to figure out what I wanted to do and even longer to code it.
 I thought It would be a pretty good introductory "project" and I attend on making more complicated things in the future, just wanted to do something small initially to have something to build on in the future.